BS Yediyurappa may form his cabinet on Tuesday

 Karnataka Chief Minister BS Yediyurappa: Within 2-3 hours, I am going to get the final list from Amit bhai (BJP President Amit Shah).
 So, cabinet expansion will be done tomorrow. pic.twitter.com/RbKMa8PiBC— ANI (@ANI) August 19, 2019

-He made several efforts over the past 22 days to gain an audience with PM Narendra Modi and Home Minster Amit Shah who is also the party chief for deliberations about his cabinet.
+He made several efforts over the past 22 days to gain an audience with PM Narendra Modi and Home Minister Amit Shah who is also the party chief for deliberations about his cabinet.

 Karnataka phone tapping row: "If I was involved I would have panicked", says HDK

 There are 33 ministerial berths to be filled, excluding the chief minister.
-Finally, it is happening tomorrow, after lot of efforts Yediyurappa will form his cabinet.
+Finally, it is happening tomorrow, after a lot of efforts Yediyurappa will form his cabinet.